Bentilee Nursery School

 • All interventions are delivered by early years specialist staff.

-• The Family Support worker and Deputy Safeguarding Officer, Kate Gowland is at hand Tuesday to Thursday to support.
-She can support a specific need and help support parents with strategies to use at home e.g. modelling reading etc
+• The Family support worker and deputy safeguarding officer, Nicola Hill is at hand Monday to Friday She can support a specific need and help support parents with strategies to use at home e.g. modelling reading etc

 • The Health Visitor runs parenting groups in partnership with the school